How to Grow Your Ecommerce Business & Optimize for Sales

 Bottom Line

-To successfully grow and sustain your ecommerce business, you need to develop both short-term and long-term plans.
+In building a successful ecommerce business, you need to develop both short- and long-term plans.
 These involve incorporating analytics, crafting marketing strategies, enhancing your buyer’s shopping experience, and focusing on delivering excellent and prompt customer support.

 It can be taxing to incorporate these into the business without adding on to your time and overhead expenses.
 Going with ecommerce platforms that provide built-in tools such as one-page checkouts, abandoned cart recovery, and third-party integrations make it easier for you to roll these enhancements out.

-Shopify is our top pick for ecommerce platforms for small businesses.
+Shopify is our top-recommended ecommerce platform for SMBs finding out how to grow an online business.
 It provides you with tools to compete with ecommerce giants such as product reviews, live customer chat, and thousands of third-party integrations—and that’s just scratching the surface.
-With several pricing plans available, you can start a small online store and grow that to an ecommerce enterprise.
+With several pricing plans available, you can start a small online business and grow that to an ecommerce enterprise.
 Give Shopify’s 14-day free trial a run—no credit card required.